ElFalch/seabird-survey-simulator/README.md

 ### HTML Validation

 The HTML for each page was validated used the [W3C Markup Validator](https://validator.w3.org/).
 No errors or warnings were found for the index page, however for the game page, errors occured because of empty src values for the port and starboard bird images.
-As the game is played and the inner html of these images is filled, these errors disappear.
-Warnings relating to empty headings in the correct and incorrect messages also disappear once a round is compelted and these messages are filled.
+As the game is played the inner html of these images is filled and these errors disappear.

 | Page          | Result                                                                                                                                                |
 | ------------- |:-----------------------------------------------------------------------------------------------------------------------------------------------------:|